- FAA PPL

 - English: upper intermediate level

 The Instrument Rating is the next step after obtaining a Private pilot certificate.
-It enables a pilot to fly in any type of weather conditions and at any altitude.
+It enables a pilot to fly in any type of weather condition and at any altitude.
+Instrument Flight Rules (IFR) allow properly equipped aircraft to be flown under instrument meteorological conditions (IMC).
 We can offer the instrument course under both part 141 and part 61.

-This course needs special attention to detail as it is based solely on the safety of the pilots and passengers when it comes to flying in poor weather conditions.
+This course is entirely based on instrument rating requirements and requires special attention to detail as it is based solely on the safety of the pilots and passengers when it comes to flying in poor weather conditions.

 FAQ from foreign Instrument Rating holders: “Should I study Instrument Rating program again?”